kozora/senka/readme.md

   * Saiki Bay
   * Hashirajima (soon™)
   * In theory, other servers also can be added
-* A semi-automatic way of updating from KCV and EO (soon™) logs is implemented, automatic submission isn't implemented and not planned
+* A semi-automatic way of updating from KCV and EO (soon™) logs is implemented, automatic submission isn't implemented yet
 * Implemented features (see What section): server Top N graphs and Top 990 ranking tables

 # Why